People Share Their "Casually Calloused" Revenge Stories

 8. Giving Weird Guys My Number?
 I'll Send Them Back Over To You

-“Over the past 3-4 years, I’d been getting these random calls from guys asking for the names of various women.
 Asking for Jennifer, Jenn, Sue, Susan, Marie, Maria, Lynn, etc. These random guy calls would be very infrequently apart, sometimes a few weeks, others spanning 6 months before another would occur.

 Last year, a persistent guy asking for ‘Jennifer’ (different name from the previous random calls) called several times, refusing to believe he was stiffed.

-He couldn’t understand that this was the wrong number as this girl he met wouldn’t do that to him.
 The conversation turned from me being very annoyed to realizing that some chick had given him this number, on purpose.
 My number.
 Realization dawned on me that this [wrong number] shtick had been going on for years now.

 Months go by and another random dude calling for another chick that obviously wasn’t me.
 I almost hang up but remembered the previous dude and asked, ‘Hey, whoah… sorry to ask.

 Who gave you this number?’
 ‘Uhh, huh?
 Ohh, this brunette down over by [Local City Nearby].’
 He was p*ssed that he got stiffed a possible hook up but was cool about answering some questions about said girls description.

 Her features didn’t ring a bell and I knew that it wasn’t a friend playing a prank.

-Yet another few months later, and another guy calls my number asking for a yet another female.
 This time, when I asked for a description of who this chick was, it was close to that of someone I had briefly went out with.
-A particular facial feature under her left ear gave it away.
+A particular f****l feature under her left ear gave it away.

+Introducing Sarah.
+She and I briefly saw each other for years.
+It didn’t work out.
 We went on several pleasant dinners, trips to the beach, etc. But we had no chemistry together.

 Sarah called off our short-lived relationship only AFTER an expensive night out at a steak house and an entertainment-filled week of Amusement Parks and a night at the Improv.
 Her words exactly, ‘Yeah, I felt that you and I weren’t connecting.
 It’s been this way for a few weeks now.’
 Wow, she basically used me for a nice dinner and entertainment for over a week.